 This is the part that most homeowners find confusing so we're going to explain it step by step.

 First, pay attention to the architecture of your outdoor area.
 Do you have eye-catching elements such as an outdoor fireplace, fire pit, or a fountain?
-If you do, make it the central point of your outdoor area.
+If you do, make it the centre of your outdoor area.
 Plan a seating or dining area near or around it.

 The way you use your space will help you determine the right rug for your space.
 For example, round rugs complement circular patio tables.
 Square or rectangular rugs accentuate a grouped outdoor seating better.
 The rug must be large enough so the two front legs of each seat stay on it.
 This look brings all the seats together, creating an intimate area within your outdoor space.